alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 Notably fragment caching, where smaller pieces of a view are cached, is *not* deprecated in Rails 4.
 In fact, fragment caching is even improved.
 More on that in the section describing [cache_digests](#cache-digests).

-### Disabling Asset Pipeline

-TODO: Disabling the asset pipeline is easier.
-Simply remove the gems; no need for configuration options.